ayushais/DBLiDARNet/README.md

 This will download the following datasets:
 * tfrecord files for the dataset from https://github.com/BichenWuUCB/SqueezeSeg
-* tfrecords files for the dataset generated from the KITTI tracking sequence by us
+* tfrecords files for our dataset generated from the KITTI tracking benchmark
 ### 2.3.
 Training the model
 All the files required for training and testing the model is in python_scripts folder.
 To train the model following script has to be executed.